Who are we?

 Paul Fallon.
 Associate Professor.
 Linguistics; phonology; morphology; historical linguistics; writing systems; Cushitic linguistics.

 Janie Lee.
-Assistant Professor.
+Associate Professor.
 Sociolinguistics; discourse analysis; linguistic anthropology; Asian American Studies.

 Judith Parker.
 Professor.
 Linguistics, especially psycholinguistics; acoustic phonetics; speech processing; dyslexia; women’s studies.